 Things to do

 Larsen Bay is surrounded by Kodiak National Wildlife Refuge, the 2,812-square-mile preserve that covers two-thirds of Kodiak Island.
-The refuge's diverse habitat ranges from rugged mountains and alpine meadows to wetlands, spruce forest and grassland.
+The refuge's diverse habitat ranges from rugged mountains and alpine meadows to wetlands, spruce forest, and grassland.
 Wildlife viewing is excellent in the refuge, and its most famous resident is the giant Kodiak brown bear.
-Lesser known but equally interesting is the birding – the refuge is home to more than 200 different species and 600 breeding pairs of bald eagles.
-Marine life is also plentiful, including seals, sea lions, porpoises, sea otters, whales and puffins.
+The refuge is a prime spot for birding, home to more than 200 different species and 600 breeding pairs of bald eagles.
+Marine life is also plentiful, including seals, sea lions, porpoises, sea otters, whales, and puffins.
 No roads enter the refuge, and no maintained trails lie within it, so the best way to view wildlife within the refuge is by chartered boat or plane.

 Stream anglers also gather at Larsen Bay for an opportunity to fish nearby Karluk River.
 The 22-mile river is famous for its salmon and steelhead runs, especially among fly anglers.
 The Karluk's shallow depths make it easy to sight-cast a fly to salmon and steelhead in knee-deep water.